 How long does it take to migrate?

-To improve the runtime of Finance data migration, the different jobs during migration are performed in parallel using the so-called Mass Data Framework.
-It is a program designed to process the mass data in an efficient manner (technically, it is called in the Start and Monitor Data Migration cockpit, Initial depreciation calculation, Balance Enrichment, Credit management exposure migration but also for other mass transactions within Finance such as an Initial load of data to Central Finance).
+To improve the runtime of Finance data migration, the different jobs during the migration are performed in parallel using the so-called Mass Data Framework.
+It is a program designed to process the mass data in an efficient manner (technically, it is called in the Start and Monitor Data Migration cockpit, Initial depreciation calculation, Balance Enrichment, Credit management exposure migration but also for other mass transactions within Finance such as an initial load of data to Central Finance).
 In the first step, at the start of each migration activity, Mass Data Framework organizes the data to be processed into work packages.
-The size and number of packages is calculated automatically based on the various criteria which can slightly differ for each activity.
-In the second step, mass data framework executes parallel processing of packages using either default or a predefined number of processes.
+The size and number of packages are calculated automatically based on the various criteria which can slightly differ for each activity.
+In the second step, the mass data framework executes parallel processing of packages using either default or a predefined number of processes.

 In the case of Finance data migration, you can set the number of jobs for each migration activity in the IMG activity “Set Number of Jobs for Activities in Mass Data Framework”.
 The optimum number of jobs depends on hardware resources and configuration.
 If you set up a number of parallel processes which is too low, the migration progress might be too slow.
 On the other hand, if migration is executed with too many parallel processes, it consumes too much memory which might lead to memory allocation issues and even short dumps.

-At the moment, there is no direct way how to calculate an optimum number of processes before migration.
+At the moment, there is no direct way of how to calculate an optimum number of processes before migration.
 You need to determine the optimum number through testing.
-It is recommended to start, for example, with 10 jobs, start the respective migration activity and monitor the performance.
+It is recommended to start, for example, with 10 jobs, start the respective migration activity, and monitor the performance.
 Based on the outcome, you can increase or decrease the number of jobs.

 What can be done in advance?

-Some of the finance migration activities, especially for customizing and cleaning up data, can be addressed well in advance, even before starting SAP S/4HANA conversion project.
+Some of the finance migration activities, especially for customizing and cleaning up data, can be addressed well in advance, even before starting the SAP S/4HANA conversion project.
 For instance, I recommend that you consider setting up separate “pre-projects” for:

 - New Depreciation Engine activation (for those customers who have not activated EA-FIN extension yet)